 - Associate of Science in Dental Hygiene

-Although Las Cruces is the second largest city in New Mexico, its total population was only 101,324 in 2013.
+Although Las Cruces is the second largest city in New Mexico, its total population was only 101,324 in 2013, according to the U.S. Census Bureau.
 Still, the city has plenty to offer in terms of entertainment and natural wonder.
 Not only is it home to the Border Book Festival and numerous wine festivals, but it is hosts the Whole Enchilada Festival, an annual event which boasts the biggest enchiladas on record.
 The city also has its own Symphony Orchestra, several museums, and wealth of campgrounds and hiking paths in and around the local Organ Mountains.
 In addition, Las Cruces is where you will find the following prominent schools:

 New Mexico State University